Privatehive/gcp-hosted-github-runner/README.md

 #### 3. Provide PAT

 Create a [Fine-grained personal access token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the Organization Read/Write permission "Self-hosted runners".
-This PAT is needed to automatically create a shored lived [registration token](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) for each ephemeral runner to join the runner group of the Organization.
+This PAT is needed to automatically create a shored lived [registration token](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-an-organization) or [jit-config](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-configuration-for-a-just-in-time-runner-for-an-organization) for each ephemeral runner to join the runner group of the Organization.

 Then open the [Secret Manager](https://console.cloud.google.com/security/secret-manager) in the Google Cloud Console and add a new Version to the already existing secret "github-pat-token".
 Paste the PAT into the Secret value field and click "ADD NEW VERSION".